 We have our own theatre & clubroom in Whitecross Road, Hereford which can be booked for private functions when we are not rehearsing there.
 It has a fantastic stage, dance floor, tables & chairs, sound & lighting system, perfect for any party!
 To hire contact Paul Morris on 07836298670.

-The adult company stages 2 major musicals every year at the Courtyard Theatre.
+The adult company stages 2 major musicals every year at the Tomkins Theatre in the spring and at the Courtyard Theatre in the autumn.
 We are renowned for our professional standards even though we are amateurs.
 We sing, dance, act, all with excellent lighting, staging & sound.
 We love entertaining the audiences of Hereford.
 We also produce an annual summer concert involving all members which is staged at our own theatre along with a dazzling Christmas show.

 HMTC Concert Group - Available to Hire!